mesosphere/dcos-docs-site/CONTRIBUTING.md

 ### Docs Team will merge your PR

-docs builds go live as needed and sometimes multiple times in a day.
+Docs builds go live as needed and sometimes multiple times in a day.
 For hotfixes, please make sure to communicate the reason for escalation to immediate promotion.